Spring Failure Causes

 - Whitstable, UK

-Personally, as an engineer, but not a spring engineer, I just would not do it.
-Some springs acquire a set, as in a twisted Slinky or the retraction spring on a ball point pen.
-But you can't depend on that.
-Springs do break and it is much more dangerous than when many other things break because the recoil releases so much energy.
+A. Personally, as an engineer, but not a spring engineer, I just would not do it.
+First off, your belief that ultimate strength is about 3X the elastic limit is probably not true for spring stainless steels where even a quick look showed design stresses at 45% of ultimate.
+Although some springs can acquire a set, as in a twisted Slinky or the retraction spring on a ball point pen, you can't depend on that.
+Springs do break and often it is much more dangerous than when other things break because the recoil releases so much energy.
+A snapped tie bar can let something fall, but a snapped spring can rip your head off :-)

 Ted Mooney, P.E.